What's the matter? You can't take a joke?

 I’ve been spending time immersed in all things Tony Hinchcliffe for a project that may live here but may end up elsewhere.
 The long and the short of it is that Hinchcliffe is one particularly prominent star in a growing constellation of reactionary influencer bros (many of them orbiting around the Austin-based planet that is the Joe Rogan media empire).
 He is one of those anti-woke button pushers that the young fellas like, you see.
 I don’t understand any of those guys— Rogan, Andrew Tate, Dave Portnoy and the dozens of others who keep popping up like wildflowers.
 There are two Paul brothers, apparently.
 The kids love their knock-off Lunchables (a collaboration with Mr. Beast!).Prior to two months ago, I’d never watched any of their streams or listened to their podcasts, a vacuum in my cultural knowledge that I wanted to fill given their outsized influence.

 A word, if I can, on projects like this.
 There has been no shortage of “what about the young men?” hand-wringing this election cycle.
 This isn’t surprising.
 My people- guys generally, and White guys specifically- live permanently at the center of everything.
-I don’t disagree with arguments that, during an election cycle that is defined by gender in so many ways, that it’s predictable and tiresome, that it’s my gender that once again to be at the center of the story.
+I don’t disagree with arguments that, during an election cycle that is defined by gender in so many ways, that it’s predictable and tiresome, that it’s my gender that once again gets to be at the center of the story.

-I’m not convinced that guys (those guys, guys like me, any guys) need more understanding, mind you, but as somebody who wants to help build political movements that care for everybody and doesn’t want those efforts stymied by a demographic donut hole, it feels necessary to at least have a passing familiarity with the messages these guys are selling to millions of young (primarily, though not exclusively, White) men.
+I’m not convinced that guys (those guys, guys like me, any guys) need more understanding, mind you, but as somebody who wants to help build political movements that care for everybody and doesn’t want those efforts stymied by a demographic donut hole, it feels necessary to have a passing familiarity with the messages these guys are selling to millions of young (primarily, though not exclusively, White) men.

 There’s another motivation, though.
 I have an eleven-year-old son and a seven-year-old daughter.
 Before I know it, both of them will be of the age where Tony Hinchcliffe and his ilk will be directly marketed to them.
 Even if Tony doesn’t end up being my son’s cup of tea, he will undoubtedly influence the boys that both he and my daughter grow up around.
 If patriarchy is like a smog, then Gen Z and Gen Alpha patriarchy is a vape cloud, a significant part of it emanating from Hinchcliffe’s general vicinity.